A few years ago, I put a lot of time and effort in my personal project called Artida.

 What I’ve learned

-And I realize that even though the story didn’t end like I wanted to, I’ve learned quite a lot of things during this journey:
+And I realize that even though the story didn’t end like I wanted to, I’ve learned quite a lot during this journey:

 - creating social media content,